na-na-hi/renget/archive/rbo87.md

 When I finished drawing I looked over at Maddi

-"Our costume for the contest," I said, showing her the drawing.
+"Our costume for the party," I said, showing her the drawing.

 "That's great but... how are we gonna make it, i dunno how to make costumes."